 SAC will begin your assessment when all documents and fees are received, including the IQAS or WES report.
 Once all documents and fees are received, the SAC assessment will be completed within 8-12 weeks.
 Official documents such as transcripts will not be returned to the applicant.

-Master's degree or equivalent in speech-language pathology or audiology.
+Professional Master's degree in speech-language pathology or a professional Master's or doctoral degree in audiology.

 - Course work must cover the areas described in the Assessing and Certifying Clinical Competency: Foundations of Practice for Audiologists and Speech-Language Pathologists